Frequently Asked Questions

 Q:What about fees?

 Our fees are based on the total treatment to be rendered and the severity of the problem to be corrected.
 The only way to determine this is by direct examination of the patient by the orthodontist.
-At the consultation appointment Dr. Jay or Dr. Carl, will exam the patient and then discuss the problems presented, the treatment recommended, and the total fee for that treatment.
+At the consultation appointment, Dr. Jay will examine the patient and then discuss the problems presented, the treatment recommended, and the total fee for that treatment.
 The fee cannot be given over the phone without an examination because there is such a wide diversity of problems and treatment modalities.

 Q:What options are there in paying the fee?